-The Ford F-150 Lightning has finally been revealing, giving us an in-depth look at Ford's first all-electric pickup truck.
-Obviously this is a very big deal, because the standard Ford F-150 has long been America's most popular car.
+The Ford F-150 Lightning has finally been revealed, giving us an in-depth look at Ford's first all-electric pickup truck.
+Obviously, this is a very big deal, because the standard Ford F-150 has long been America's most popular car.

-Ford clearly knows that, and has built the F-150 Lighting to almost completely mimic its gas and hybrid counterparts.
-Throw in an affordable $39,970 starting price, and a 230 mile range, and Ford could easily have just revealed one of the best electric cars.
-Here's everything you need to know about the Ford F-150 Lightning, including release dates, range, features, and more.
+Ford clearly knows that and has built the F-150 Lighting to almost completely mimic its gas and hybrid counterparts.
+Throw in an affordable $39,970 starting price, and up to 300 miles of range, and Ford could easily have just revealed one of the best electric cars.
+Here's everything you need to know about the Ford F-150 Lightning, including release dates, range, features and more.

 Release Date: Early 2022

 Power: 2 motor, AWD